openframeworks/ofBook/04_intro_to_graphics/chapter.md

 	ofCircle(80, 90, 15);
 	ofRect(65, 110, 30, 60);

-Draw a white background and color your shapes, and we end up with something like figure 17 (left).
+Draw a white background and color the shapes, and we end up with something like figure 17 (left).

 ![Arranging The Family](images/Figure17_ArrangingTheFamily.png "Figure 17: Arranging a little stick figure family")